Quantum Effects in Ion Transport: A Thermodynamic Resource Theory Approach: Resource theory model for the ion transport

 \section{Resource theory model for the ion transport}

 We now express our model to discuss the ion transport across cell membranes within thermodynamics resource theories.
 We consider the flow of ions to be controlled by two gates located along the translocation pathway within membrane proteins, as illustrated in Fig.~(\ref{fig:1}) .
 Upon the first gate opening, ions from the extracellular (intracellular) environment flow through the protein, whereas the second gate opening permits ions to enter the intracellular (extracellular) environment.
 This pivotal role of gates suggests that the membrane protein can be effectively represented as a two-level system, with each level corresponding to the opening of a gate.
 We further assume the biological environments to be a thermal bath at homogeneous temperature $T$ and that all interactions between the system and bath are due to an energy-preserving unitary $U$.
-By these considerations, the dynamics of ion transport in the membrane protein can be described as a mapping between protein states via a thermal operation, i.e., $\rho^f=\mathcal{T}(\rho^i)$, where $\rho^i$ and $\rho^f$ denote the protein states before and after the transport process.
-The two-level system representation of protein allows for a complete characterization of the dynamics of the quantum coherence in our model, as the bound of Eq.~(\ref{eq:5}) is only achievable in this particular case.
+While these abstractions avoid reliance on specific details of real biological environments, such as protein-water or lipid-protein interactions, they capture the essential thermodynamic features needed to explore fundamental principles underlying quantum effects in ion transport.
+Importantly, the assumption of thermality aligns with resource theory of thermodynamics, where no further constraints are placed on the environment beyond its thermal nature \cite{lostaglio2019introductory}.
+In consequence, we can now describe the dynamics of ion transport in the membrane protein as a mapping between protein states via a thermal operation, i.e., $\rho^f=\mathcal{T}(\rho^i)$, where $\rho^i$ and $\rho^f$ denote the protein states before and after the transport process.
+The two-level system representation of protein also allows for a complete characterization of the dynamics of the quantum coherence in our model, as the bound of Eq.~(\ref{eq:5}) is only achievable in this particular case.
 For two-level systems, the most general form of Gibbs-stochastic matrix acting on the populations can be written as

 where $E$ is the system energy gap and parameter $\lambda$ is a convex parameter $\lambda\in [0,1]$, describing the strength of interaction with bath \cite{cwiklinski2015limitations,lostaglio2019introductory}.
 The state transformation under thermal operations can be then written as $\rho^f=\sum_\omega K_\omega (\rho^i)K^\dagger_\omega$ with the following Kraus operators